 - DMTF masking allows your contact center to take card payments securely using dual-tone multi-frequency (DTMF) capture technology, with the customer using their telephone keypad to provide their payment card data, while the agent and customer remain in conversation (or via customer self-service IVR).

 DTMF masking has the greater benefit over P2PE of taking your entire contact center out of scope, including your agents and call recordings which would still remain in scope using P2PE (read more about this topic here).

 Kevin Dowd, PCI DSS QSA & Group Chairman, CNS

 What consumers say

-What contact centre IT & Ops managers say
+What contact center IT & Ops managers say

-- 62% agree that they too were reluctant to make payments over the phone in their personal life
+- 62% agree that they too are reluctant to make payments over the phone in their personal life